dev0ps221/phpshell/README.md

-#phpshell a simple php web interface that allows you to run basic shell commands on your server
+#phpshell a simple php web interface that allows you to run basic shell commands on a server

 >##DISCLAIMER